 Every family care center must also have a director that oversees the actions of all staff.
 Additionally, the license holder must provide orientation training for every staff member and have at least one member trained in CPR and first aid services.

-The ratio for the number of children per provider
+What is the ratio for the number of children per provider?

 Daycare license holders must meet the minimum staff to children ratios of one staff member to each of the following:

 - Every four infants, ages six weeks to 16 months

 - Every seven toddlers, ages 16 to 33 months

 - Every 10 school-age kids